Shercock – Lakeside Charm in County Cavan

 History

-For three centuries the local economy revolved around flax cultivation and linen production.
-The nearby townland of Miltown still bears the name of the once‑prosperous flax mill that now lies in ruins.
-As the linen trade waned, Shercock diversified into light industry and, more recently, food processing – the Manor Farms and Carton Brothers chicken factory now employ over 800 people, drawing supplies from some 160 local farms.
+For nearly three centuries, the local economy was driven by flax cultivation and linen production.
+The townland of Miltown still carries the name of a once-prosperous flax mill, whose ruins can still be traced in the landscape.
+As the linen trade declined, Shercock shifted toward light industry and food processing.
+Today, facilities like Manor Farms and Carton Brothers employ over 800 people, sourcing from approximately 160 local farms and anchoring the town’s modern economy.

 What to See & Do